cathy-wumengdie/HelloASL/README.md

 # CS 346 Group Project - Team 101-12

 # HelloASL
-The HelloASL app is a beginner-focused app that helps users recognize and practice common American Sign Language signs in real time using their camera.
+The HelloASL app is a beginner-focused application designed to help users learn and practice commonly used American Sign Language (ASL) signs.
+The app also features two-way translation (English to ASL and ASL to English), allowing users to search for and communicate using sign language more effectively.

 ## Team Members
 Name: Fangda Dai  Email: fdai@uwaterloo.ca